Week 37: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

-- On Sunday, Trump’s comm director Scaramucci told State of the Union Trump is still not sure if Russia interfered in our election.
-This, just after Pompei, Coats and Dunford confirmed Russia meddled (Week 36).
+- On Sunday, Trump’s communications director Anthony Scaramucci told State of the Union Trump is still not sure if Russia interfered in our election.
+This, just after CIA Director Pompeo, DNI Daniel Coats, and Joint Chiefs of Staff Chairman Joseph Dunford confirmed Russia meddled (Week 36).

 - After Trump said, “we’ll let Obamacare fail,” Trump has taken several steps to sabotage ACA, and make that a reality.

 - Since taking office, Trump has spent nearly 1 in 3 days at a Trump property, and 1 in 5 days at a Trump golf property.

 - CNBC reported investors have dumped the majority of ‘Trump trades.’
 Investors are no longer confident tax reform, deregulation and fiscal stimulus will happen.

 - The New Yorker interviewed a veteran ICE agent, disillusioned under Trump.
 The agent said they are explicitly encouraged to pursue undocumented as aggressively as possible, adding “We’re going to get sued.”

 - He also noted agents no longer look at the “totality of the circumstances,” and that it’s not just the person being removed, but “their entire family.”